Most of these stores are "middle-of-the-road" retailers, and you know what happens if you stand in the middle of the road.

-- You're the lowest-priced provider.
+- You're the low-cost provider.

 - You're the highest-priced provider.

-Being the second-cheapest provider means nothing to bargain shoppers and there will always be an affluent client base who only wants to buy the most expensive on the market so they can brag.
+Being the second-cheapest provider means nothing to bargain shoppers, and there will always be an affluent client base who only wants to buy the most expensive on the market so they can brag.

 So raise your prices, but understand how to articulate why you're worth more.

-But Wes, if I raise my prices I'll lose customers."
+But Wes, if I raise my prices, I'll lose customers."